What This Guide Covers

 Guest Access: Go to Users > Guest access and confirm "Allow guest access" is set to On.

-External Access: If your external access policy is set to "Allow only specific external domains", add gomarloo.com to the allowed list.
+External Access: If your external access policy is set to "Allow only specific external domains", add marloo.com and gomarloo.com to the allowed list.

 After making changes: